 I’ve written before about growing old, and I would have to say that at my stage of life, I’m already not a big fan.
 Although I don’t feel half my actual age, here’s the thing.

 Remember the days when little boys used to play with armies of toy soldiers, lining them up in rank and formation on the hearth rug while mother churned butter or kneaded bread?
 Neither do I, but you get the picture.

 It seems to me that generations are lined up something like those little soldiers.
 As a child, you’re at the back of the ranks, surrounded by so many others you can’t even see the front, let alone imagine you’ll be forced to take your place there someday.
 Upon reaching young adulthood you may still be oblivious, but one day, probably at a time of loss, you will understand how the game works.
 That’s where I am right now.

-One by one, mighty soldiers in the front lines of my life have fallen, and a few days ago another good woman fell.
+One by one, mighty soldiers in the front lines of my life have fallen.
 Many of those now gone weren’t even related to me, but in many ways, and for many reasons, they formed part of the front generational line — the very line I felt was protecting me.